DanDo385/solidity-edu/01-datatypes-and-storage/README.md

 source ../.env  # Or manually: export PRIVATE_KEY=0xac0974...

 # Run the deployment script (dry run - no transactions sent)
+# This simulates the script and shows what would happen
 forge script script/DeployDatatypesStorage.s.sol

 # Deploy to local Anvil (with transactions)
+# This actually sends transactions to your local Anvil instance
 forge script script/DeployDatatypesStorage.s.sol \
   --broadcast \
   --rpc-url http://localhost:8545